New College is embarking on the fourth big expansion in its history.

 There is still a large amount of funding required for the project to be completed as planned.

-Please click here to see the opportunities which exist for sponsoring and naming parts of this glorious new set of buildings.
+Please view all opportunities which exist for sponsoring and naming parts of this glorious new set of buildings.

-The College is just completing a major refurbishment and extension of its premises in Longwall Street.
+The College has completed the major refurbishment and extension of its premises in Longwall Street.
 These comprise a series of Grade II listed houses and the Morris Garages - the historic site where William Morris pioneered the manufacture of his motor cars.
 The Morris building had been converted to student accommodation some decades ago, but this had become degraded; at the same time the College saw the opportunity to create a series of fully accessible rooms for disabled students.

 The site is in an area of high significance, close as it is to the City Wall.

-The accessible rooms are designed to be best in practice and have been specified in conjunction with David Bonnett Associates, access consultancy.
+The accessible rooms (seen below) are designed to be best in practice and have been specified in conjunction with David Bonnett Associates, access consultancy.
 The overall project has been directed by Marcus Beale Architects.
 The rooms are named after Cecil Kimber, who worked for Morris in the Garage, and developed the first MG cars.
 Further information can be found in our Disability pages.

 New College is currently building the Clore Music Studios, adjacent to the Victorian Savile House in Mansfield Road.

 The building, designed by John McAslan and Partners, will offer three floors of accommodation: the top floor will contain two chamber music studios; the first floor, four practice rooms; and the ground floor, a large rehearsal room for opera and drama.